ssilverman/QNEthernet/README.md

     2. W5500
 24. Straightforward to add new Ethernet frame drivers
 25. Ability to toggle Nagle's algorithm for TCP
-26. Ability to set the differentiated services (DiffServ) IP header field
+26. Ability to set some IP header fields: differentiated services (DiffServ) and TTL

 ## Other notes